 Help to Buy Isas: which account should I get?

-The main reason for getting one is the £3,000 contribution to your savings from the Treasury, but finding an account paying a decent interest rate will also help you reach your deposit goal faster.
+The main attraction of a Help to Buy Isa is that the Treasury will give you a bonus of up to 3,000 when you buy your first home.
+Finding an account paying a decent interest rate will also help you build your deposit faster.

-Thankfully, the rates on Hisas compare very favourably with other Cash Isas.
-You'll struggle to 1.5% on an instant access Isa, but plenty of Hisas pay 2% or more.
+Thankfully, the rates on Help to Buy Isas compare very favourably with normal cash Isas.
+You'll struggle to 1.5% on an instant access Isa, but plenty of these accounts pay 2% or more.

 It’s arguably fairer to compare them with regular savings accounts, as you’ll be growing your deposit over time.
-Even on this basis, Hisa rates are far better.
-Some borrowers can still get Hisas that pay 3% AER, dwarfing rates on even the best regular saver Isas.
+Even on this basis, Help to Buy Isa rates are far better.
 And that's before you've considered the government bonus.

 But there’s huge variation between the rates on offer, so shopping around for the best rate is even more important than normal.
 If you save the full allowance, by the time you’ve saved the £12,000 to earn the maximum £3,000 bonus, you’ll earn £1,525 interest with the market leader – but if you opt for an account in the middle of the pack you’ll get just half that.

-All the products announced so far give you instant access if you need it, but you’ll forfeit / postpone the 25% top up.
+All the products announced so far give you instant access if you need it, but you’ll forfeit the 25% top up.

-They’ll all let you transfer-in too, so if you’ve started a Cash Isa this year you can switch the balance over to any account listed here.
+They’ll all let you transfer in, so if you’ve started a cash Isa this year you can switch the balance over to any account listed here.

-If you’ve saved more than the £1,200 limit this year, consider an account that lets you hold a second Cash Isa like Nationwide or Natwest.
+If you’ve saved more than the limit this year, consider an account that lets you hold a second cash Isa like Nationwide.
 Or alternatively, you could close the first account and reopen another.
 If you do that, anything you’ve already put into an Isa will come out of your allowance for the year.

 Where can you get the best deal?